Summer Swimming: Outdoor Pools and Water Parks in Seattle, Tacoma and Beyond

 Water temp: 80 degrees

-Overview: Located about three hours east of Seattle in Ephrata, Wash., Splash Zone features two diving boards, Frog Slide (tiny slide), Lily Pads (rope ladder across pool inner tubes), tube slide, water basketball hoops, dry playground and concessions stand.
-Covered areas with grills can be rented at this park.
+Overview: Located about three hours east of Seattle in Ephrata, Washington, Splash Zone features two diving boards, Frog Slide (tiny slide), Lily Pads (rope ladder across pool inner tubes), tube slide, water basketball hoops, dry playground and concessions stand.
+Covered picnic shelters can be rented at this park.
 For tots: Little ones can ease into the pool with the zero-depth entry section of the leisure pool; the tiny Frog Slide is a perfect beginner slide for young kids under 4 feet tall.

 Reservations: Season passes and day passes available.